-In April 2009 Peace Nepal Treks ran “The Everest Test” when we took a group of 50 people to GorakShep for the highest ever game of cricket.
+In April 2009 Peace Nepal Treks ran “The Everest Test” when we took a group of 50 people to Gorakshep for the highest ever game of cricket.

-This was by far the biggest event we had ever organised and we take great pride in its success.
+This was by far the biggest event we had ever organized and we take great pride in its success.
 The event raised around £100,000 for charity and was in the news around the world.
 See below for a short video of the event and the coverage it received.

-For us the project began in November 2007 when Richard Kirtley approached me after reading a recommendation for Peace Nepal Treks at the Kathmandu Guest House.
-In the beginning he wanted to take only 22 people and show them Everest while having a cricket match at the same time.
-During the next 18 months the emails I received from him made it clear that the expedition was growing considerably and it would soon become very important for us and for Nepal.
+For us, the project began in November 2007 when Richard Kirtley approached me after reading a recommendation for Peace Nepal Treks at the Kathmandu Guest House.
+In the beginning, he wanted to take only 22 people and show them, Everest, while having a cricket match at the same time.
+During the next 18 months, the emails I received from him made it clear that the expedition was growing considerably and it would soon become very important for us and for Nepal.

-Soon they got a sponsorship from Qatar Airways and Nokia and we at Peace Nepal Treks knew we must do everything possible to ensure that the Everest Cricket match was a success.
+Soon they got sponsorship from Qatar Airways and Nokia and we at Peace Nepal Treks knew we must do everything possible to ensure that the Everest Cricket match was a success.
 The first job was to obtain all necessary permits from the related government departments.
-The Nepal Tourism Board was very supportive, but we also had to deal with the Department of Communications, the National Parks and the Sports Ministry to name a few.
-In the end we had to take three liaison officers with us in order to keep the relevant departments happy.
+The Nepal Tourism Board was very supportive, but we also had to deal with the Department of Communications, the National Parks, and the Sports Ministry to name a few.
+In the end, we had to take three liaison officers with us in order to keep the relevant departments happy.

 Once this was achieved we had to deal with the practicalities of the expedition.
 This involved organizing four flights on the morning of April 12th to get all the clients up to Lukla on the same day and also making sure the incredible amount of equipment they had, made it safely as well.
-This equipment included lots of cameras for both filming and photographing, satellite phones and oxygen, not to mention cricket pads, bats and a pitch!
+This equipment included lots of cameras for both filming and photographing, satellite phones and oxygen, not to mention cricket pads, bats, and a pitch!

-Many of our guides and porters had already gone ahead and met us at Lukla airport and the trek got under way at lunchtime on that day.
+Many of our guides and porters had already gone ahead and met us at Lukla airport and the trek got underway at lunchtime on that day.
 The only problem we encountered was when the Warden of Sagarmatha National Park attempted to deny us entry because we had refused to pay him a bribe.
 Thankfully I was able to contact the right people back in Kathmandu and fix the situation and only the expedition leaders knew about it, so the rest of the clients went untroubled.
 The Warden incidentally, was removed from office for his corruption.